-Supervisory unit members may donate up to fifty (50) percent of their annual leave entitlement and up to all of their accrued personal leave entitlement to an LTD Sick Leave Bank, provided that each member retains at least eighty (80) hours of annual leave after such donation is made.
-The LTD Sick Leave Bank is for the benefit of a supervisory unit member who is absent on account of non-job related, long-term disability and who has used all his or her sick leave, whether or not such employee has contributed to the bank or is expected to return to work.
-This Section shall not enlarge an employee's right to continuing employment under preexisting statute, contract provision, or regulation.
+Effective July 1, 1996, Corrections bargaining unit members may donate up to fifty (50) percent of their annual leave entitlement and up to all of their accrued personal leave entitlement to a Long-Term Disability Sick Leave Bank, provided that each member retains at least ten (10) annual leave days after such donation is made.
+The LTD Sick Leave Bank is for the benefit of a Corrections Unit member who is absent on account of non-job related, long-term disability and who has used all his or her sick leave, whether or not such employee has contributed to the bank or is expected to return to work.
+This Section shall not enlarge an employee's right to continue employment under preexisting statute, contract provision, or regulation.

-The Bank will operate on a calendar year basis from January 1, 1989, and will be administered by a joint Labor Management Committee selected by the VSEA and the State.

-Supervisory unit members will be notified of the months in which donations may be made, twice per calendar year.
-Not more than one thousand two hundred (1200) unused bank hours may be carried over from calendar year to calendar year.
+The Bank will operate on a fiscal year basis from July 1, 1996, and will be administered by a joint Labor-Management Committee selected by the VSEA and the State.
+Bargaining Unit members will be notified of the months in which donations may be made, twice per fiscal year.
+Not more than one hundred fifty (150) unused bank days may be carried over from fiscal year to fiscal year.